Kinect Party

 Kinect Party is the sequel to Double Fine Happy Action Theater, Double Fine's Kinect motion-sensing based casual video game for the Xbox 360.
 It was published by Microsoft in 2012.
 It was tentatively titled Double Fine Happy Action TV, before the game's final name was announced when the game was announced at PAX Prime 2012.
-The game was released on December 17, 2012.
+The game was released on December 18, 2012.
 The game was delayed in Australia and New Zealand.
 It was added to the Xbox store for this region on March 29, 2013.

 Gameplay

 Like its predecessor Happy Action Theater, Kinect Party is an open-ended game, providing thirty-six different modes that incorporate features of the Kinect motion-sensing and camera system.
 Players can select any one of the thirty-six modes, or opt to have the game randomly select modes and cycle through them every few minutes.
-Unfortunately, these game modes would often be unplayable, as the Kinect would have many issues trying to read the player.
 The game can support the tracking of up to 6 players.
 The game will also allow the original eighteen mini games from Double Happy Action Theater, along with eighteen more playable mini games, will be able to be played from within Kinect Party if the player owns the former game as well.

 Within most modes there are no goals, only to perform certain actions for the Kinect as to create humorous results in a form of augmented reality on the console's display.
 The game includes new modes, such as one where players can don virtual costumes (including ones based on Minecraft), create and destroy castles, and perform as if they were in a dubstep video.
 The sequel also introduces the ability to take and share photos from the various game modes.